codogogo/topfish/README.md

 # SemScale
-A tool for semantic scaling of political text based on word embeddings.
+An easy-to-use tool for semantic scaling of political text based on word embeddings.

-The tool scaler.py needs the following inputs:
+The script scaler.py simply needs the following inputs:

  datadir -> A path to the directory containing the input text
                         files for scaling (one score will be assigned per